Get your students ready for the AP® Spanish Language course & exam!

 Pre-AP® Spanish Language and Culture Program in Sevilla, Spain

 Pair this image with another one of your students soaking up vital information that will set them on the path to success for the AP® Spanish Language and Culture course, through interactive classes that are specifically tailored to the AP® Spanish Language and Culture curriculum.
-During this formative journey, you and your group will enjoy guided tours, organized trips to other cities, and plenty of additional social, cultural, and recreational activities, which can be complemented by sharing meals, conversations, and housing with carefully selected Spanish host families, who will provide each of your student with a safe and friendly environment with all the comforts of home.
-Alternatively, your group can stay in a hotel, hostel, or student residence.
+During this formative journey, you and your group will enjoy guided tours, organized trips to other cities, and plenty of additional social, cultural, and recreational activities, which can be complemented by sharing meals, conversations, and housing with carefully selected Spanish host families (additional housing options available).

-Turn this fantasy into reality with our Pre-AP® Spanish Language and Culture program in Sevilla, which offers high school students and teachers all of the above and more!
+Our Pre-AP® Spanish Language and Culture program in Sevilla offers high school students and teachers all of the above and more!

 Adventure together through Sevilla, one of Spain’s most popular travel destinations and the capital of the country’s southern region!